What is apnea of prematurity?

-"Apnea" means not breathing.
-"Prematurity" is when a baby is born too early.
-Apnea of prematurity is when a premature baby stops breathing for short periods.
+Apnea of prematurity is when a premature baby Premature Baby A premature baby is born too early.
+A full pregnancy lasts 37 to 40 weeks, so a premature baby is born anytime before the 37th week of pregnancy.
+The more premature babies are, the more likely... read more stops breathing for short periods.
 These pauses in breathing last 20 seconds or more and happen over and over.

 Apnea of prematurity usually happens when the part of your baby’s brain that controls breathing isn't fully developed